pauljeter/pauljeter-astro/src/content/blog/foundation-5-features-that-bootstrap-doesnt-have.md

 There are many differences and similarities between Bootstrap and Foundation.
 The biggest similarity is that they are both great front-end frameworks that can be used to build out awesome applications.
 They come with lots of great features, are mobile first, responsive, and customizable, and extensible.

 I am a big user of Bootstrap and love the great features it provides.
-Recently, I took a look at Foundation 5’s features and how to use it.
-It’s a great framework that has a few cool things to offer that default Bootstrap does not.
-Here’s a look through some of the cool features you can find in Foundation that aren’t in Bootstrap.
+Recently, I took a look at Foundation 5's features and how to use it.
+It's a great framework that has a few cool things to offer that default Bootstrap does not.
+Here's a look through some of the cool features you can find in Foundation that aren't in Bootstrap.

 ### CSS Features
 #### EM Based
-Everything about Foundation works to be “the most advanced responsive front-end framework”.
+Everything about Foundation works to be "the most advanced responsive front-end framework".
 In this spirit, they have used ems for everything from font-sizes to media query breakpoints.

 #### Base Classes
 Bootstrap prefixes its classes with the type of class that it is (ie .text-success, .img-circle).
 Foundation comes with a set of universal classes to specify colors and shape.
 These apply to a variety of things including buttons, alerts, panels, and more.

 The classes are: tiny, small, large, secondary, success, alert, radius, and round.
-Here’s a few examples applied to buttons.
+Here's a few examples applied to buttons.

 #### Switches
 All CSS switches to spice up your forms.
-These don’t require JavaScript at all.
+These don't require JavaScript at all.

 #### Visibility Classes